Frequently Asked Questions (FAQs)

 In a very few cases, a patient may be asked to redraw the blood sample because and insufficient amount of cell-free DNA was able to be extracted from the initial sample.
 It’s important to note that the failure of a given blood sample to meet the lab’s quality control standards has nothing to do with wether a sample is more or less likely to test positive or negative for the presence of pancreatic cancer.

-Questions about Insurance Coverage and Payment
+Questions about Insurance Coverage and Out-of-Pocket Expenses

-Breakthrough Genomics is working diligently with leading insurance providers as well as the U.S. gov-ernment’s Medicare program to remove as many financial barriers as possible and ensure that individu-als that need this test can benefit from this breakthrough technology without undue financial burden.
+Breakthrough Genomics is working diligently with leading insurance providers as well as the U.S. government’s Medicare program to remove as many financial barriers as possible and ensure that individuals that need this test can benefit from this breakthrough technology without undue financial burden.

 Bills for out-of-pocket patient expenses are sent directly to the patient’s address provided in the Test Requisition Form.
 Healthcare providers do not need to provide additional support for the billing of out-of-pocket expenses.